Category Archives: AMH News

 This suggests the display modules might discharge in a few days rather than three months, but while still indicating they’re more than half charged.
 Popping it in the recharge dish revives it, but it can be slow to pair up.
 This discourages you from removing it, if it indeed discharges when immobile.
 The blurb doesn’t advise removing it when not riding, but if it does discharge unused, it’s not reflected in the battery level status display.

 Especially when travelling in the AMZ where – as I found – tyre troubles can leave you up the creek, knowing the state of your tyre pressures is less a convenience and more an important safety measure.
-Now, when I could swear I have a puncture, I glance at the TPMS and relax; it’s just the road surface and my paranoia.
+Now, when I could swear I have a puncture, I glance at the TPMS and relax; it’s just the road surface vs tyres and paranoia.
 Very reassuring.
 Best of all, the easily fitted and recharged Michelin TPMS kit now makes maintaining your tyres at optimal levels a whole lot easier.

 But because my two kits seem to play up, I’d wait a bit before buying one.
 They sort of work, but not as they should.
 I sent both kits back to Fit2Go for analysis and will update this review with any news.